 While you certainly can’t see everything in a single day in any city, that doesn’t mean you shouldn’t try.
 A Glasgow day trip is extremely rewarding.
 Scotland is full of beautiful landscapes but it is also home to some urban centers you should experience.
 If your schedule only allows for one day in Glasgow, you can get a great taste and feel for the city.
-From exploring the city center to eating like a local, here’s my itinerary for day in Glasgow, Scotland!
+From exploring the city center to eating like a local, here’s my itinerary for a Glasgow day trip!

 Get to Know Glasgow